NicholasFarrow/nicholasfarrow.github.io/_posts/2020-06-17-Cryptography-in-Bitcoin-with-C.md

 It is a complicated scheme!
 But it includes several very useful features which are detailed below.

 ## Checksum
 The *checksum* allows anyone to confirm that this public address is a legitimate address.
-If someone sends us an address, we can verify it by performing steps 4 & 5 on the first 21 bytes, we can **check** that the last 4 bytes of the address are correct.
+If someone sends us an address, we can verify by performing steps 4 & 5 on the first 21 bytes, and then **check** that the last 4 bytes of the address are correct.
 This is most useful when entering a public address by hand where most wallets will prevent you from attempting to send bitcoin to an illegitimate address.

 ## Base 58
 Base58 might seem like a weird way to represent addresses at first, but it has some properties that make it advantageous over a decimal 0-9 representation.
 The first is that using a number system with a high base allows for shorter representation of large integers.
 For example, the number 1337 in binary would look like `10100111001` in binary (base 2) but looks like `Q4` in base 58.
 As bitcoin addresses are technically just very large integers, this makes sending and reading addresses much simpler.